helsingborg-stad/dev-guide/README.md

 ## Deploy

 Deploy will trigger automatically with Github Actions when merging your PR into master branch.
-The action will build the page and push the chnges into th gh-pages branch that is the source of https://helsingborg-stad.github.io/dev-guide/
+The action will build the page and push the changes into the `gh-pages`-branch that becomes the source of https://helsingborg-stad.github.io/dev-guide/

 ## Just the docs Theme documentation
-Se what theme specific features that can be used in the [Just the docs documentation](https://pmarsceill.github.io/just-the-docs/)
+See what theme specific features that can be used in the [Just the docs documentation](https://pmarsceill.github.io/just-the-docs/)

 ## Roadmap